The Tax Data API has been created to make it simple and easy to collect IRS tax data from your customers.

 - Your onboarding flow will gather the necessary info from the taxpayer (name, address, TIN, etc.)

-- Once taxpayer agrees, iFrame will redirect to the success field provied in first step (back to your flow)
+- Once taxpayer completes the walkthrough, the iFrame or browser will redirect to the success field provied in first step (back to your flow)

 For more information on this flow you need to login.

 If you are getting consent from a business you will need to get the official title of the taxpayer signing for the business.
 Here a list of the IRS accepted

 titles based on the company type or forms they file (Title is on the right side of the dash):

 - Form 1065 - Partner

 - Corp/S-Corp/LLC - President